-Epistle to Galatians
+About the Epistle to the Galatians

 The people of Galatia seem to have been composed mainly of converts from heathenism (4:8), but partly also of Jewish converts, who probably, under the influence of Judaizing teachers, sought to incorporate the rites of Judaism with Christianity, and by their active zeal had succeeded in inducing the majority of the churches to adopt their views (1:6; 3:1).
 This epistle was written for the purpose of counteracting this Judaizing tendency, and of recalling the Galatians to the simplicity of the gospel, and at the same time also of vindicating Paul’s claim to be a divinely-commissioned apostle.

-Time and place of writing.
-The epistle was probably written very soon after Paul’s second visit to Galatia (Acts 18:23).
+This epistle was probably written very soon after Paul’s second visit to Galatia (Acts 18:23).
 The references of the epistle appear to agree with this conclusion.
-The visit to Jerusalem, mentioned in Gal.
-2:1-10, was identical with that of Acts 15, and it is spoken of as a thing of the past, and consequently the epistle was written subsequently to the council of Jerusalem.
+The visit to Jerusalem, mentioned in Galatians 2:1-10, was identical with that of Acts 15, and it is spoken of as a thing of the past, and consequently the epistle was written subsequently to the council of Jerusalem.
 The similarity between this epistle and that to the Romans has led to the conclusion that they were both written at the same time, namely, in the winter of A.D.
 57-8, during Paul’s stay in Corinth (Acts 20:2-3).

 The Epistle to the Galatians and that to the Romans taken together “form a complete proof that justification is not to be obtained meritoriously either by works of morality or by rites and ceremonies, though of divine appointment; but that it is a free gift, proceeding entirely from the mercy of God, to those who receive it by faith in Jesus our Lord.”

 In the conclusion of the epistle (6:11) Paul says, “Ye see how large a letter I have written with mine own hand.”
 It is implied that this was different from his ordinary usage, which was simply to write the concluding salutation with his own hand, indicating that the rest of the epistle was written by another hand.
-Regarding this conclusion, Lightfoot, in his Commentary on the epistle, says:
+Regarding this conclusion, John Lightfoot, in his Commentary on the epistle, says: